Barron Trump Visits White House First Time Since Inauguration: See New Photos

 Barron Trump visited the White House on Friday for the first time since his father’s inauguration.
 The public hasn’t seen much of the 10-year-old first son, but today he was photographed walking with his mom and dad across the White House grounds before the three of them left for a weekend at Mar-a-Lago.

-As seen in the photo, Barron is wearing a deep blue blazer jacket that covered a navy blue sweater layered over a white-collared shirt.
+As seen in the photo, Barron, is wearing a deep blue blazer jacket that covered a navy blue sweater layered over a white-collared shirt.
 He also had on dark blue pants and a pair of tennis shoes.
 His hair was styled in a pageboy fashion, which was a departure from the more elaborately coiffed look he’s usually photographed in.

 Melania Trump looked elegant in a red coat dress paired with nude heels.
 She also had on a pair of shades and red gloves.

-TMZ reports that President Trump, Melania, and Barron, were on their way to Marine One before flying to Palm Beach, Florida, for the weekend.
-It’s been two weeks since the president flew to Mar-a-Lago since he stayed in Washington, D.C., last weekend to work.
+TMZ reports that President Trump, Melania, and Barron, were on their way to Marine One before flying to Palm Beach, Florida for the weekend.
+It’s been two weeks since the president flew to Mar-a-Lago since he stayed in Washington, D.C. last weekend to work.

 An earlier report by TMZ on Friday also revealed that Melania and Barron Trump will be moving to the White House in June.
 Source confirmed to the outlet that the mother and son “will absolutely move to the White House in June” after Barron finishes school.
 A school for Barron has already been selected by the family, according to the report.
 It wasn’t revealed which private school the first son will be attending next fall.